SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Troubleshooting/UD_APIs_Troubleshooting.md

 - **Error code 1001 is returned while the NATS connection looks fine.**

-  When you receive the 1001 error when triggering a user-defined API, and the NATS connection of the UserDefinableApiEndpointApi DxM looks fine according the logging, make sure that the DxM version is compatible with the DMS version.
-It could happen that the DMA was upgraded temporarily to a higher version, which causes a newer incompatible version of the DxM to be still installed after the downgrade.
-See the "Make sure the version of the UserDefinableApiEndpoint DxM is compatible with the DMA" section in the [general checks](#general-checks) for more info.
+  When you receive the 1001 error when triggering a user-defined API, and the NATS connection of the UserDefinableApiEndpointApi DxM looks fine according to the logging, make sure that the DxM version is compatible with the DMS version.
+The DMA might have been temporarily upgraded to a higher version, causing a newer incompatible version of the DxM to still be installed after the downgrade.
+For more info, look for "Make sure the version of the UserDefinableApiEndpoint DxM is compatible with the DMA" in the [general checks](#general-checks) below.

 ### General checks